Problems with your landlord

 How the housing team can help

-- we can arrange for your gas, electricity and water to be reconnected if your landlord has stopped the supply
+- can arrange for your gas, electricity and water to be reconnected if your landlord has stopped the supply